artsandmetaphysics/goodlifeodyssey/meditations/dialogue-on-emptiness.md

 Eureus:: This could be true for a simple idealized wave function, but any real wave function will depend on changing boundary conditions.
 For example, a quantum harmonic oscillator may evolve deterministically, but what maintains the quadratic potential?
 Unless the entire universe was just a harmonic oscillator, it _would_ change eventually, and when it does there would be existential dependence; you would no longer be able to predict the wave function's future state from it's current state, and there would be no essence.

 The division between a system and its surroundings is a useful approximation, but you can't splice the world like this.
 This is true even in classical mechanics, but in quantum mechanics, entanglement even more strongly prohibits the division, since two particles that are far apart can affect one another.
-Here is a quote from David Bohm:
+David Bohm describes this nicely in one of his papers:

 > A quantum many-body system cannot properly be analyzed into independently existent parts, with fixed and determinate dynamical relationships between each of the parts.
 Rather, the "parts" are seen to be in an immediate connection, in which their dynamical relationships depend, in an irreducible way, on the state of the whole system (and indeed on that of broader systems in which they are contained, extending ultimately and in principle to the entire universe).
 Thus, one is led to a new notion of unbroken wholeness which denies the classical idea of analyzability of the world into separately and independently existent parts.